 Salvatore Iaconesi is an interaction designer, robotics engineer, artist, hacker.
 TED Fellow 2012, Eisenhower Fellow since 2013 and Yale World Fellow 2014.

-He currently teaches Interaction Design and cross-media practices at the Faculty of Architecture of the “La Sapienza” University of Rome, at ISIA Design Florence, at the Rome University of Fine Arts and at the IED Design institute.
+He teaches Near Future Design and Multi Platform Digital Design at ISIA Design Florence and, in the past, at “La Sapienza” University of Rome, at the Rome University of Fine Arts and at the IED Design institute.

 Oriana Persico holds a degree in Communication Sciences, is an expert in participatory policies and digital inclusion.
 She is an artist and writer.